northern-information/athenaeum/README.md

 - **graphics.lua** - the Northern Information graphics library.
 These seven abstractractions are used in all Northern Information projects.

+- **markov.lua** - simple markov chain implementation. supports any number of "links" and each link has a probability of repeating, advancing, and retreating.

 - **ppqn.lua** - reliably sync multiple entities with a single clock using [PPQN](https://en.wikipedia.org/wiki/Pulses_per_quarter_note).

 - **rotate.lua** - example of newly implemented `screen.rotate(degrees)` and `screen.translate(x, y)` functions.